- SECURITY, RECONSTRUCTION AND PEACE

 German-Ugandan development cooperation dates back to 1964, two years after the East African state declared its independence.
 Currently 143 national and 40 international employees, 6 integrated specialists and 18 development workers are working in the country (as of 31.12.2017).
 These are complemented by eight integrated experts placed through the Centre for International Migration and Cooperation (CIM).

-The country has substantial natural resources, including fertile soils, regular rainfall and sizeable mineral deposits of copper and cobalt, as well as untapped reserves of oil and natural gas.
-Its biggest potential lies in its fertile soil and warm, tropical climate with two rainy seasons a year.
-Agriculture provides jobs for more than 80% of the workforce, making it the single most important source of income.
+Uganda has substantial natural resources, including fertile soils, regular rainfall and sizeable mineral deposits of copper and cobalt, as well as untapped reserves of oil and natural gas.
+These conditions provide Uganda’s biggest potential.
+Agriculture provides jobs for more than 80 per cent of the workforce, making it the single most important source of income.
 However, this sector is struggling to cope with outdated production methods and the threats of ongoing deforestation and climate change.

 Despite its natural riches, Uganda remains one of the poorest countries in the world.
-In 2012, it ranked 161st of 186 countries in the Human Development Index of the United Nations Development Programme, placing it in the ‘Low human development’ category.
-An annual economic growth rate of just 3.6%, coupled with high population growth (3.3 per cent in 2016) and rising inflation (annual rate of 5.3 per cent in 2017) further aggravates the situation for the almost 37 million Ugandans.
+In 2017, Uganda ranked 162nd of 189 countries in the Human Development Index of the United Nations Development Programme, placing it in the ‘Low human development’ category.
+An annual economic growth rate of just 3.5 per cent (2016/2017), coupled with high population growth (3.3 per cent in 2016) and rising inflation (annual rate of 5.3 per cent in 2017) further aggravates the situation for the 42 million Ugandans.

-In 2007, the German Federal Ministry for Economic Cooperation and Development (BMZ) declared Uganda a priority country for development cooperation.
-At the bilateral negotiations between the Ugandan and German governments, held in Kampala in May 2013, both sides agreed that this cooperation should focus on three main priority areas:
+At bilateral negotiations the Ugandan and German governments, agreed that the cooperation should focus on three main priority areas:

 - Renewable energies and energy efficiency